Lisa Rinna Slammed In Raunchy Swimsuit Dancing To LL Cool J, Instagram Embarrassed For Her

 Lisa Rinna is getting slammed.
-The Real Housewives of Beverly Hills star is somewhat-known for taking to social media with swimsuit-clad dance videos – with a bikini video seeing Lisa jam out to Billie Eilish already under her belt, it looks like the star has found a different artist to work her killer body to.
-The 56-year-old took to Instagram earlier today for a little dance session, but she found herself slammed within less than one hour of the video going live.
+The Real Housewives of Beverly Hills star is somewhat known for taking to social media with swimsuit-clad dance videos.
+Lisa has previously posted a video that showed her jamming out to Billie Eilish while wearing a bikini, and it looks like the star has found a different artist to work her killer body to.
+The 56-year-old took to Instagram earlier today for a little dance session, but she found herself getting slammed within less than one hour of the video going live.

 The video showed Lisa in what appeared to be her bedroom.
 The mother of two was flaunting her gym-honed physique in a tight black swimsuit, with LL Cool J’s beats in the background appearing to give her the impetus to shake her stuff.
 The dancing was somewhat raunchy, with the star shaking her hips and giving a little emphasis on her ability to move her behind.